Happy New Year! Are you ready for your January homeschooling to feel inspiring and motivating?

 - Spend one-on-one time with your child

-Allow January to be your transition month.
+Allow January to be a gentle time of simplicity.
 Reflect, dream, and imagine.
 It will serve you well as you move into the rest of your year.

 And be sure to check out the following monthly posts to help you simplify and streamline your homeschooling all year long!